 In 1913 John left the Ford Motor Company and the next year he and Horace debuted the first Dodge Brothers automobile.
 It had many unique features for the time, including a 12 volt electrical system, an all steel body and a 35 horsepower engine (the Model T produced 20 at the time).
 The brothers, who still owned a hefty chunk of Ford stock, eventually accepted a buy out from Ford for nearly $10 million.
 All in, they earned nearly $35 million off of their original $10,000 investment.

-At about the same time, war ravaged Europe, but US military action in Mexico against Pancho Villa also grabbed headlines.
+At about the same time that war ravaged Europe during WWI, US military action in Mexico against Pancho Villa also grabbed headlines.
 In 1916, during an operation in Mexico, Lieutenant George Patton led a group of soldiers in three Dodge Model 30s to conduct the first American motorized military raid.
 A firefight ensued at a ranch house and Patton’s group killed three men.
 One was identified as Julio Cárdenas, one of Villa’s most trusted subordinates.

 Dodge would eventually ship nearly 13,000 cars and trucks to Europe to be used in World War I. The growing success of the company made John and Horace some of the wealthiest men in the world.
 Unfortunately, neither would live to enjoy their riches much longer.

 Following the brothers’ deaths, Dodge Brothers fell into the hands of their wives.
 They ultimately sold it in 1925 to an investment group for a record sum of nearly $150 million.
 The company again changed hands in 1928, this time coming under ownership of Chrysler.
 To this day Dodge remains in the Chrysler family, which all falls under the Stellantis umbrella.